 The adjacent text adds context to the data displayed in the chart.

 This section will show how the virtual school compares to the CIN National or Regional average.

 The gap between your value and chosen comparator is shown in the first chart.
 Up to 3 academic years are displayed, depending on the availability of data.

 As in other sections, the accompanying text will add context to the data in the chart.

 The second part of the comparison section is all about relative change - that is the difference between your value and the selected comparator over academic years.

 For example, your LA value might have increased from one academic year to the next, but the national value may have increased even more, which this section makes apparent.
 In the example, your relative change can be negative, even when your value has increased between academic years and this is important context for your results.

 Children in Need cohort sizes

-In most Local Authorities the cohort size for the Children in Need cohort in any given assessment year will be substantially smaller than most schools in your area or across the country.
+In most Local Authorities the cohort size for the Children in Need cohort in any given assessment year will be relatively small.
 Small cohort sizes, with pupils who have significant challenges in their lives and often additional needs, mean that results from year to year may show substantial variation.
 Large rises or drops in results should be seen in the context of that small cohort and their individual circumstances.
-As a virtual head you will probably wish to caveat any analysis on this basis.
+You will probably wish to caveat any analysis on this basis.

 Key articles in this guide